20117158/wad1-ca1/README.md

-# Assignment 1 Starter Project
+# Assignment 1

-Use this starter project as the basis for Assignment One

-You should:

-- Download this project from GitHub as a ZIP file
-- Complete the CA1 starter lab to set up your own GitHub repo for Assignment 1
-- Edit the files with your own content
+A webapp for a zoo that contains images and information on the animals in the zoo and the staff of the zoo